Discretionary Housing Payments

-- if your benefit has been reduced because your income is more than the amount the government say you need to live on each week
+- If your benefit has been reduced because your income is more than the amount the government say you need to live on each week

-- if your benefit has been reduced because a non-dependant lives in your home and they can't help you with the shortfall
+- If your benefit has been reduced because a non-dependant lives in your home and they can't help you with the shortfall

-- if you have high heating bills because of an illness or disability
+- If you have high heating bills because of an illness or disability

-- in other situations - each case is looked at individually and on its own merits
+- In other situations, each case is looked at individually and on its own merits

-It can't help with:
+DHPs can't help with:

 - Council Tax

-- charges for water or sewerage services
+- Charges for water or sewerage services

-- deductions in benefit as a result of Jobseekers Allowance sanctions
+- Deductions in benefit as a result of Jobseekers Allowance sanctions

-- where Housing Benefit is suspended
+- Where Housing Benefit is suspended

 We may also ask you to produce evidence of expenditure that you have, such as loans and utility bills.